Invicara/Twinit-IPA-Core-React-Framework/README.md

 1. Lerna will automatically make a commit of these changes and tag those changes with the package name and version number.

 ### Advanced

+To release without building you can run `npm run quickrelease`

 To release ALL modules you can use the `lerna` command directly and the `--force-publish` option.